Cisgender

 When people are in a defensive or critical position we are leaning into an argument style of communication or what will likely be an ineffective conversation.

-When we seek to understand, we seek to collaborate with who we are working with, rather than convincing someone.
+We seek to understand, we seek to collaborate with who we are working with, rather than convincing someone.

 So often in therapy, I watch people act as if I am the judge and they are in front of me and each other to convince the other that they are right.